rjdeliveryomaha/courierinvoice/README.md

 Automatically creates invoices with a [cron](https://en.wikipedia.org/wiki/Cron) job run on the day following the end of a monthly billing cycle.

-This class does not account for leap years and assumes that invoices will not be generated after the 28th of any month.

 Updates tickets with new invoice number.

 Can be configured to ignore clients and non-repeat clients.

-Checks for past due invoices.
+Checks for past due invoices according to the terms defined per invoice.

 Respects soft delete (setting the 'Deleted' property to 1) when checking for past due invoices.